-BEST BUILD EVER- Cooler Master H500 is spacious
+BEST BUILD EVER- Cooler Master H500 case, spacious

 Have you wanted a longer case for bigger graphics cards?
 Really good filtered airflow?
 We found just the right case for you!
 Today we’ll be reviewing the Cooler Master H500, also called Mastercase H500, which comes with huge front fans, an RGB controller and other useful features we’ll get into in a bit.
 Does it provide a roomier interior?
 How about glass side panels?
 Customization options?